-When it comes to creating a mobile app.
-There are really only two platforms that developers need to concern themselves with: android and iOS app development.
+When it comes to developing a mobile app there are really only two platforms that developers need to concern themselves with android and iOS app development.
 Developing for these two platforms, however, is a very different process.
 As a result, some developers stick to only offering an app for one product or the other.

-Considering there are more than 1.2 billion Android users compared to a somewhat paltry 215 million Apple users, some developers stick to only creating apps for Android.
+Considering android vs ios market share there are more than 1.2 billion Android users compared to a somewhat paltry 215 million Apple users, some developers stick to only creating apps for Android.
 Other developers actually take the reverse routs and only create apps for iOS.
 Whichever route you take, here are some of the key differences between iOS app development and Android app development.

 Android users find their apps via the Google Play store, while iOS users download them from the Apple app store.
 This is also important to understand if you have any type of monetized features in the app.
 When developing for Android, you will need to negotiate terms with Google, while iOS apps are governed by Apple.
 If you sell your app on either platform.
 Apple and Google will both want their piece of the pie but their terms are very different so make sure you know what they are before getting started.

 If you are developing an app for an existing business, such as a restaurant or retail store.
 Then you will most likely want to develop an app for both platforms.
-If you are developing a standalone app, however, such as a photo editing or productivity app.
+If you are developing a standalone app, however, such as photo editing, shopping apps or productivity apps.
 You may consider developing for just one platform.
 With a market of 21 billion users, the Google Play platform is highly competitive.
 But it is significantly easier to get an app through their approval process.
 On the other hand.
 The Apple app store has a far more limited number of offerings which gives new standalone apps a much better chance of getting noticed.

 When developing an app for Apple.
 They start getting involved much earlier in the design process than Google and they are also much more hands-on throughout the process.
 If you are designing for Apple, you will want to create a standard “Hello, World” app and push it onto your iPhone or iPad early on.
 Otherwise, you will need to figure it out once you get to the Quality Assurance phase.
 You will also want to join their Apple developer program early on.

 Both iOS app development and Android app development require approval from the main platform designers.
-They have to ensure that app works seamlessly within their platform and doesn’t cause cross-compatibility issues with other apps.
+They have to ensure that the app works seamlessly within their platform and doesn’t cause cross-compatibility issues with other apps.
 Apple’s app guidelines are incredibly specific.
-Which is why you want to familiarize yourself with them long before you ever start doing any of the actual coding for your app.
+This is why you want to familiarize yourself with them long before you ever start doing any of the actual codings for your app.